pexip/pexip-swift-sdk/.docs/pexip-swift-sdk-docs/Sources/PexipSwiftSDK/PexipSwiftSDK.docc/Articles/GettingStarted.md

 // 2.
 Create a conference alias (force unwrapping is for example only) let alias = ConferenceAlias(uri: "conference@example.com")!

 // 3.
-Resolve the address of a Conferencing Node for the provided host let nodes = try await nodeResolver.resolveNodes(for: alias.host)
+Resolve the address of the first available Conferencing Node for the provided host let node = try await service.resolveNodeURL(

-// 4.
-Find the first available node var node: URL?

-for node in nodes {
-    if try await service.node(url: url).status() {
-        node = url
-        break
-    }
-}
+    forHost: alias.host,
+    using: nodeResolver
+)
 ```

-## Request a token
+## Request a conference token

 In order to start a `Conference` you need to have a token.
 You can request a token for
 the conference alias alongside some properties: